GAndanje/EcommerceStore/README.md

 ## User Dashboard
 A user can:
-+Edit their profile including profile picture
++ Edit their profile including profile picture
-+View their order history
++ View their order history
-+change their password
++ change their password
 <img width="1273" alt="Screenshot 2023-01-28 at 01 57 03" src="https://user-images.githubusercontent.com/77880940/215224217-d75c6e94-0a16-4a25-b024-5d93f9162d4c.png">